Same Sex Property Settlements & Rights

-Under the Family Law Act 1975 the Courts have a wide discretion in determining an appropriate property settlement and take into account the following in exercising that discretion:
+Under the Family Law Act 1975, the Courts have the power to make orders altering the interests of parties in the property of the relationship or marriage.
+The Courts have a wide discretion in determining an appropriate property settlement, and in exercising that discretion, they apply a four-step process:

 - Identify and value the property of the parties;